RAW Image Processing

 - You can select multiple images to process at once.

-- Use the keys to select images to process, then press .
+- Turn the dial to select an image to process, then press the button.

 - Press the button.